Friday, April 28

 MORE FIESTA BEST BETS:

 Are you brand new to Fiesta?
-If you've arrived in San Antonio in the past three years, you may never have been here during a "normal" Fiesta event.
-The last time it was held in its traditional timeframe was April 2019, prior to the COVID-19 pandemic.
+If you've arrived in San Antonio in the past several years, you may never have been to a "normal" Fiesta event.
+Last year's Fiesta was the first time since April 2019 that Fiesta was held in its normal timeframe due to the COVID-19 pandemic.

 The KENS 5 Fiesta Guide has all the information you need to get up to speed.
 Check it out here >>>